 What this means is that there is a system of evaluation.
 In a healthy and ideal system, the Emotional body will keep that which is nourishing and release the rest.
-This is the overall goal and objective.

-Many times, when we are unaware of the intake evaluation process, we accept everything that is thrown at us or presented to us, or we do the opposite and reject everything.
+Many times, when we are unaware of the intake-evaluation process, we accept everything that is thrown at us or presented to us.
+Or we do the opposite and reject everything.
 In the former we take in too much and the later we take in too little, including nourishment.

-So, the first big step is to recognize and start to work with the initial intake evaluation of emotions.
+So, the first big step is to recognize and start to work with the initial intake-evaluation of emotions.
 This may seem like a difficult concept for some.
 But, just realize that there is a choice of what we bring in from the outer world into our inner world.
 If you are already comfortable with this process, you can begin to work deeper with it.